Assistance programs in Charleston County South Carolina.

 There is emergency/immediate financial help for utilities such as water, electric, and sewer bills.
 They also run a Benefit Bank Site, in which a counselor can help clients to determine if they are eligible for government programs such as Medicaid, SNAP (food stamps), TANF, and Children's Health Insurance.
 Address is 1684 Brownswood Rd., Johns Island, South Carolina 29455, dial (843) 559-4109

 Crisis Ministries – A resource known as Project Prevent can help with paying rent and the non-profit offer funds for utility bill assistance if you have a shut-off notice or eviction notice.
-A primary health clinic is also on site.
+A primary health clinic for the uninsured or low-income is also on site.
 They offer financial support, cash grants and low interest loans for medical needs, housing and other emergency bills for the needy in Charleston.
+Or get a free gas voucher for work or gently used car or truck to hold down a job.
 Address is 573 Meeting St., Charleston, South Carolina 29403, call (843) 723-9477.

 Telamon Corporation – Trident – Supports only migrant workers.
-The non-profit organizations provides assistance for migrant workers with providing food, groceries, employment opportunities, gas/bus fare, job training, and rent and utility help.
+The non-profit organizations provides assistance for migrant workers with providing food, groceries, employment opportunities, gas/bus fare, job training, or financial help.
+There may be hardship grants for rent and utility help.
 Trident One Stop Center, 1930 Hanahan Rd.
 St 200, Charleston, SC 29406, call (843) 574-1864

 Homeless prevention and rehousing services can be contacted when a family is in either rent arrears or has an eviction notice.
 There are options that can help, including the following.